 The situation is different for a polyglot.
 A polyglot is a person who has a genuine love for languages and is willing to invest time, effort and money to learn the languages that he or she is interested in.
 It does not matter if the language will not be useful to the person, what is important is learning the language.
 Here’s a good example:

-Over the years, many individuals have developed their enthusiasm to learn different languages for the fun of it, while others have become accomplished polyglots because they were able to use their linguistic knowledge into practical and beneficial applications.
+Over the years, many individuals have developed their enthusiasm to learn different languages for the fun of it, while others have become accomplished polyglots because they were able to use their linguistic knowledge in practical and beneficial applications.

 Know some of the astonishing individuals who might give you inspiration to take up a language or two on your own.